kaleido-lab/dolphin/README.md

 ## 📩 Contact Information

-For help or issues using the 🐬 dolphin, please submit a GitHub issue.
+For help or issues using the 🐬 Dolphin, please submit a GitHub issue.

 For other communications, please contact Zehuan Huang (huanngzh@gmail.com) or kaleido lab (kaleido.ailab@gmail.com).
 Welcome to follow us in Twitter (<a href="https://twitter.com/kaleido_lab" target="_blank">@kaleido_lab</a>).